shubhsiroliya/shubhsiroliya/README.md

 * 🌍  I'm from Ujjain, Madhya Pradesh
 * ✉  You can contact me at [siroliya.shubh@gmail.com](mailto:harshitkumar454@gmail.com)
-* 🤝 Final Year B.Tech.
-Undergraduate pursuing Computer Science & Engineering from IIIT Surat .
-Having a grasp of DSA & problem solving.
-Looking to work in a competitive & goal oriented environment.
+* 🤝 B.Tech. from IIIT Surat in Computer Science & Engineering 23 Passout.
+Having a grasp of DSA & MERN.
+Looking for Software Developer, Frontend Developer, Backend Developer roles.

 ### Skills